hengrumay/dsp/05a-python.md

 >>
 - List and Tuples are similar in that they are an (ordered) array of items (integers, strings etc.) and these items are indexed starting from 0.
 - They differ in that the items in Tuples, enclosed within "()", are 'immutable' i.e. non-changeable whereas the items enclosed within "[]" in a List are mutable.
 Tuples are considered 'faster' to manipulate because of their immutability.
-- Tuples are also comparable and hashable, which allow one to sort items in tuples and use as key values in dictionaries.
+- Tuples are also comparable and hashable, which allow one to sort items in tuples and use tuples as key values in dictionaries.
-- Hash methods in dictionaries require unique mappings.
+- Hash methods in dictionaries require unique mappings between keys and their corresponding values.
 Given the mutability of lists, they are not considered to provide a valid hash_method and can lead to key-pairing errors.

 >> Some useful references :
   - http://sthurlow.com/python/lesson06/